shihabsararrafid/new-auth-with-route/README.md

 In the project I have used

 ### `yarn packages`

-to install react app and other packages like tailwind or react-router Runs the app in the development mode.\
+To install react app and other packages like `tailwind` or `react-router-dom`.
+I have also install `font awesome` to add some icons and `google firebase authentication` to authenticate the user .
+ Though I have showed registration with `email`,`google`,`facebook`,`guthub` but I have implemanted with `email-pass` and `google`.

+To run  the app in the development mode.
 Open [New Auth with route](https://new-auth-4d53b.firebaseapp.com/) to view it in your browser.
 It has been deployed in firebase .
 This is my first project which has been deployed in Firebase.